lidofinance/dual-governance/docs/specification.md

 #### Preconditions

 - The `Escrow` instance MUST be in the `SignallingEscrow` state.
-- Each provided Withdrawal NFT MUST have been previously locked by the caller.
+- Each provided withdrawal NFT MUST have been previously locked by the caller.
 - At least the duration of the `SignallingEscrowMinLockTime` MUST have passed since the caller last invoked any of the methods `Escrow.lockStETH`, `Escrow.lockWstETH`, or `Escrow.lockUnstETH`.

 ### Function Escrow.markUnstETHFinalized